 How Does Providence Raise Needed Funds?

 Providence is committed to not “nickel and diming” our parents through multiple fundraisers.
 Providence only has three fundraisers each year.
-The money from these fundraisers is used to fund the School’s scholarship program, which awards approximately $175,000 to $300,000 in grants to about thirty-five students whose families demonstrate legitimate financial need.
+The money from these fundraisers is used to fund the School’s financial aid program, which awards approximately $175,000 to $300,000 in grants to about thirty-five students whose families demonstrate legitimate financial need.

 - Fall Book Fair – This longstanding Providence tradition and three-day event, brings to our school community a literal treasure-trove of the finest, time-honored children’s literature.
 It not only features popular in-print classics, but also wonderful vintage out-of-print books and classic reprints.
 It is a tremendous opportunity for parents to build family libraries that will enrich their children’s and grandchildren’s lives.